dotnet/docs-maui/docs/user-interface/layouts/custom.md

 In this example, which builds on the previous example, the <xref:Microsoft.Maui.IView.Measure%2A> method for the <xref:Microsoft.Maui.Controls.Label> takes the constraints it's given by the `CrossPlatformMeasure` method and makes any appropriate adjustments, such as subtracting its margins.
 It then passes the updated constraints to the <xref:Microsoft.Maui.IViewHandler.GetDesiredSize%2A> method of its handler.
 The handler is aware of the native control (a <xref:Android.Widget.TextView> on Android), and converts the constraints to native values and calls the native control's version of `Measure`.
 The handler then takes the return value from the native measurement and converts it back to cross-platform values, if required, and returns it to the <xref:Microsoft.Maui.Controls.Label>.
 The <xref:Microsoft.Maui.Controls.Label> adjusts the result (for example, by adding back its margins), if required, and then sets the result in its <xref:Microsoft.Maui.IView.DesiredSize> property.
 It then returns the value as a result of the `Measure` method.

-### Measure and arrange
+### Layout measurement and arrangement process

-All .NET MAUI layouts are backed by a single backing control on each platform:
+All .NET MAUI layouts have a single backing control on each platform:

 - On Android, this backing control is `LayoutViewGroup`.
 - On iOS and Mac Catalyst, this backing control is `LayoutView`.
 - On Windows, this backing control is `LayoutPanel`.

-When a platform requests the measurement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A> method.
-This is the point at which control is passed from the platform's layout system to .NET MAUI's layout system.
-In a layout, <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
-This method is responsible for calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.
+When a platform requests the measurement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> method.
+This is the point at which control is passed from the platform's layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
+This method is responsible for measuring child views by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.

-When a platform requests the arrangement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A> method.
-This is the point at which control is passed from the platform's layout system to the .NET MAUI's layout system.
-In a layout, <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
-This method is responsible for determining where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view.
+When a platform requests the arrangement, or layout, of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> method.
+This is the point at which control is passed from the platform's layout system to the .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
+This method is responsible for determining where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view to set its location.

 > [!NOTE]
-> The <xref:Microsoft.Maui.Controls.Layout> type handles delegating the cross-platform measure and arrange calls to a layout manager.
+> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

 ## Create a custom layout type